eqtstv/bGit/README.md

 - **`iter-refs`**

-  - (Likely internal or debug command) Iterates and prints all references found in the `.bgit/refs` directory.
+  - Iterates and prints all references found in the `.bgit/refs` directory.
   - Usage: `cargo run -- iter-refs`

 - **`visualize`**

-  - (Likely internal or debug command) Potentially generates a visualization of the commit graph.
+  - Generates a visualization of the commit graph.
   - Usage: `cargo run -- visualize`

 ## Project Structure